hongzhonglu/vivarium/doc/getting_started.rst

        concentrations of some metabolite as a color from white to purple.
 Each row is for one of carbon dioxide, oxygen, glucose, and lactose.
 Each column is for a time during the experiment from 0 to 2.5 hours.
-Each of the three cells is depicted in each plot as a rectangle.
+Each of the three cells is a rectangle in each plot.
 We see local depletion of oxygen, glucose, and lactose around each cell and local increases in carbon dioxide around each cell, over time.

 Notice that the cells are consuming glucose and lactose as we expected!
 Now take a look at ``c1/compartment.png``.
 Here is part of the plot you